Hyphens in Compound Nouns

 - ice-axe / ice axe (Both are acceptable, but ice-axe makes it clear that the axe is not made of ice.)

 - paper-clip / paper clip / paperclip (All 3 are acceptable.
-However, be aware that paper clip could be taken to mean a clip paper of paper not a clip for paper.)
+However, be aware that paper clip could be taken to mean a clip made of paper not a clip for paper.)